If you have ever used a guitar amplifier or a mixing console, you have most likely come across controls called gain and volume.

-Just a quick note: remember to have hearing protection for musicians when using anything this loud for long periods!
+Just a quick note: remember to have hearing protection when using anything this loud for long periods!

 Gain And Volume Conclusion

-So the main thing to take away from this blog post is that the gain control does affect the volume to a degree, but it is not a volume control by any means!
+So the main thing to take away from this blog post is that the gain control does affect the volume to a degree.
+But it is not a loudness control by any means!

-In fact, the gain control is by far one of the most important controls you will come across on audio gear.
+In fact, the gain control is by far one of the most important adjustments you will come across on audio gear.